 The like-minded citizens of Charleston, South Carolina, learned about the proceedings in Boston through private correspondence and public newspapers.
 We had our own protests and political drama here in the Palmetto City, of course, and even hung our own mock execution of effigies in the middle of Broad Street in the mid-October, 1765.
 Similarly, there was much rejoicing and a bit of fisticuffs in the capital of South Carolina when news of the Stamp Act’s repeal arrived here in early May 1766.
 The surviving documents of that turbulent era contain no references to the existence of a Liberty Tree in Charleston, however.
 That ancient tradition, resuscitated by our Boston compatriots, was adopted later, but the precise timing of its debut has been obscured by the passage of time.

 In the months and years after the repeal of the Stamp Act, a number of communities in various American colonies, from Massachusetts to Georgia, adopted liberty trees or liberty poles that served as gathering places for locals to meet and discuss politics.
 The contentious Stamp Act of 1765 proved to be just the first in a series of British laws that raised the ire of American colonists.
 A continuing spirit of interdependence helped them to coordinate successful American opposition to the various Townshend Acts of 1767–68 and to battle the Tea Act of 1773 and the Intolerable Acts of 1774.
-The road to armed revolution in 1775 was paved by a decade of political agitation across the thirteen colonies, and much of it took place under the canopy of a number of Liberty Trees spread across the American landscape.
+The road to armed revolution in 1775 was paved by a decade of political agitation across the thirteen colonies, and much of it took place under the canopies of a number of Liberty Trees spread across the American landscape.

 Autumn 1766: The First Meeting: